-Command Purpose Step 1 For the ASA 5510 and higher: interface {{redundant number If you are not already in interface configuration mode, enters interface configuration mode. port-channel number physical_interface}[.subinterface] mapped_name} The redundant number argument is the redundant interface ID, such as redundant 1 .
-For the ASA 5505: The port-channel number argument is the EtherChannel interface ID, such as port-channel 1 . hostname(config)# interface vlan number Example: hostname(config)# interface vlan 100 See the "Enabling the Physical Interface and Configuring Ethernet Parameters" section for a description of the physical interface ID.
-Do not use this procedure for Management interfaces; see the "Configuring a Management Interface (ASA 5510 and Higher)" section on page 9-11 to configure the Management interface.
-Append the subinterface ID to the physical or redundant interface ID separated by a period (.).
-In multiple context mode, enter the mapped_name if one was assigned using the allocate-interface command.
-Step 2 bridge-group number Example: hostname(config-if)# bridge-group 1 Assigns the interface to a bridge group, where number is an integer between 1 and 100.
-You can assign up to four interfaces to a bridge group.
-You cannot assign the same interface to more than one bridge group.
-Step 3 nameif name Names the interface.
+Command Purpose tep 1 For the ASA 5510 and higher: interface {{redundant number If you are not already in interface configuration mode, enters interface configuration mode. port-channel number physical_interface}[.subinterface] mapped name} The redundant number argument is the redundant interface ID, such as redundant 1 .
+For the ASA 5505: The port-channel number argument is the EtherChannel interface ID, such as port-channel 1. hostname(config)# interface vlan number Example: See the "Enabling the Physical Interface and Configuring Ethernet Parameters" section for a description of the physical interface ID. hostname(config)# interface gigabithethernet 0/0 Append the subinterface ID to the physical or redundant interface ID separated by a period (.).
+In multiple context mode, enter the mapped_name if one was assigned using the allocate-interface command. tep 2 nameif name Names the interface.
 Example: hostname(config-if)# nameif inside The name is a text string up to 48 characters, and is not case-sensitive.
 You can change the name by reentering this command with a new value.
-Do not enter the no form, because that command causes all commands that refer to that name to be deleted.
-Step 4 security-level number Sets the security level, where number is an integer between 0 (lowest) and 100 (highest).
-Example: hostname(config-if)# security-level 50
+Do not enter the no form, because that command causes all commands that refer to that name to be deleted. ep 3 Do one of the following: ip address ip_address [mask] [standby ip_address] Example: Sets the IP address manually.
+Note For use with failover, you must set the IP address and standby address manually; DHCP and PPPoE are not supported. hostname(config-if)# ip address 10.1.1.1 255.255.255.0 standby 10.1.1.2 The ip_address and mask arguments set the interface IP address and subnet mask.
+The standby ip_address argument is used for failover.
+See the "Configuring Active/Standby Failover" section on page 50-7 or the "Configuring Active/Active Failover" section on page 51-8 for more information. ip address dhcp [setroute] Obtains an IP address from a DHCP server.
+Example: hostname(config-if)# ip address dhcp The setroute keyword lets the ASA use the default route supplied by the DHCP server.
+Reenter this command to reset the DHCP lease and request a new lease.
+If you do not enable the interface using the no shutdown command before you enter the ip address dhcp command, some DHCP requests might not be sent.
+To obtain an IP address from a PPPoE server, see Chapter 72, "Configuring the PPPoE Client."
+PPPoE is not supported in multiple context mode.